PostHog/posthog.com/contents/handbook/company/communication.md

 - ✅ [Sometimes] Sensitive discussions about future positioning, customer strategy, fundraising, board meetings
 - ✅ [Sometimes] Discussions about replacing or adding tools, services, and systems that we use

-For company-related issues that _can_ be discussed publically, these should go in the `meta` repo which can be found in https://github.com/PostHog/meta/
+For company-related issues that _can_ be discussed publicly, these should go in the `meta` repo which can be found in https://github.com/PostHog/meta/

 **Examples of information that should NOT go here:**
 - ❌ Any information that should be public (see guidelines on [public by default](/handbook/company/communication#public-by-default)), this should go in the public repositories (`posthog`, `posthog.com`, `meta`, ...).
 Things like: